O-MO-TE-NA-SHI

 by Japanese Green Tea

-That's correct!
 "Omotenashi" is a Japanese word that embodies the concept of wholehearted hospitality and attentive service.
 It goes beyond simply providing good service and emphasizes anticipating the needs and desires of guests to create a welcoming and unforgettable experience.
 The term "Omotenashi" is often translated into English as "hospitality."
 It reflects the Japanese approach to providing exceptional service and ensuring the comfort and satisfaction of guests.

 Scroll